adrianskelton/project-2/README.md

 The game is only one page with a popup modal automatically set to appear when the page is loaded.
 The modal contains the rules of the game and a text area for the player to enter their name.

-### Popup modal with rules and form for players name.
+### Popup modal with rules and form for players name

 This is a bootstrap modal that pops up automatically on the loading of the homepage.
 The user can read the rules of the game in the modal and then enter their name to start.

 ![alt text](assets/images/readme/headerscreen.png)<br>